1980s Reed Table Lamp

 Designer: To be appraised, probably inspired by a lamp designed by Maison Charles, Paris: “Vase Roseaux” (reeds vase) and often sold as a Maison Charles or Maison Jansen lamp.
 The Maison Charles table lamps always have a stamp in the metal on the back of the base with the company’s name on.
 The Vase Roseaux is still in production, you can find it on the website of Maison Charles.
 Often presented as “palm lamps”.

-Other versions: Massive produced many models of these reed lamps over the years.
+Other versions: Massive produced many models of this 1980s reed table lamp over the years.
 Most of them have these “short” leaves.
-The leaves of lamps made by the other belgian company S.A.
-Boulanger alle have long leaves.
+The leaves of lamps made by the other Belgian company S.A.
+Boulanger have long leaves.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.